gimlichael/Cuemon/.nuget/Cuemon.Extensions.IO/README.md

 ## About

-An open-source project (MIT license) that targets and complements the Microsoft .NET platform.
-It provides vast ways of possibilities for all breeds of coders, programmers, developers and the likes thereof.
+An open-source project (MIT license) that enhances and complements the Microsoft .NET platform.
+It provides powerful capabilities for developers across modern, cross-platform, and legacy environments.

-Your ideal companion for .NET 8, .NET 7, .NET 6, .NET Standard 2 and .NET Framework 4.6.2 and newer.
+Your versatile companion for:
+- Modern development with `.NET 9` and  `.NET 10`,
+- Cross-platform libraries with `.NET Standard 2` (where applicable),
+- Legacy applications on `.NET Framework 4.6.2` and newer.

-It is, by heart, free, flexible and built to extend and boost your agile codebelt.
+It is (by heart) free, flexible and built to extend and boost your agile codebelt.

 ## **Cuemon.Extensions.IO** for .NET